shells-sh/styles.sh/_pages/index.md

 This section covers just the basics of some of my favorite patterns for storing complex data in Bash arrays.

+> 💕 I love representing objects in various ways in Bash arrays

 ## `name:1;age:2;`

 > Index lookup fields.